Chart Color Schemes

 Seddon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census evaluation of dwelling structures in Seddon showed 67.4% houses and 32.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 49.7% houses and 50.3% other dwellings.
-Home ownership in Seddon was at 23.2%, with mortgaged dwellings at 36.7% and rented ones at 40.1%.
-The median monthly mortgage repayment in the area was $2,551, higher than Melbourne metro's average of $2,100.
-The median weekly rent figure in Seddon was recorded at $460, compared to Melbourne metro's $376.
-Nationally, Seddon's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Seddon's dwelling structures, as per the latest Census, consisted of 67.4% houses and 32.6% other dwellings.
+In comparison, Melbourne metro had 49.7% houses and 50.3% other dwellings.
+Home ownership in Seddon stood at 23.2%, with mortgaged dwellings at 36.7% and rented ones at 40.1%.
+The median monthly mortgage repayment was $2,551, higher than Melbourne metro's average of $2,100.
+Weekly rent in Seddon was $460, compared to Melbourne metro's $376.
+Nationally, Seddon's mortgage repayments were significantly higher at $2,551 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $460.

 Frequently Asked Questions - Housing